-- specifies which General Education Program Requirements and requirements for your major you still need to fulfill,
+- specifies which General Education Requirements and requirements for your major you still need to fulfill,

-- indicates which prerequisite courses necessary for applying to the respective colleges need to be fulfilled, and
+- indicates which prerequisite courses need to be fulfilled, and

 - monitors other degree requirements including semester hours, GPA, residency requirement, and college-specific regulations.

-The Office of Admissions evaluates transfer courses on General Education Program requirements, as well as a number of courses applicable to the requirements of your major.
+The Office of Admissions evaluates General Education Program requirements, as well as a number of courses applicable to the requirements of your major.
 Your major department makes decisions about how the rest of your transfer courses apply toward the requirements for your major.

-Review the Transfer Policies to find out about calculating your transfer GPA, Iowa's course-repeat policy, and other Iowa transfer policies.
+- Review our Transfer Policies to find out about calculating your transfer GPA, Iowa's course-repeat policy, and other Iowa transfer policies.

 - Search the Transfer Equivalency Guide for commonly transferred courses offered at other Iowa institutions and our major out-of-state transfer colleges.
 The system is designed for prospective students who want to know how courses will transfer to Iowa and for UI students who plan to take courses at other institutions in the summer or at other times.

 - Some programs have developed transfer plans for students planning to transfer from select colleges.
 Review our Transfer Planning Resources for more information.